- Location and Housing

 For Pitt transfer credit, in order to earn a grade of “S,” (satisfactory) at Pitt, you must make an equivalent to a grade of “C” or higher.
 An equivalent to a “C-” or lower will result in a grade of “NC” (no credit) at Pitt.

-BSEL will provide hardcopy (or electronic transcripts) to the University of Pittsburgh’s Study Abroad Office.
-Make sure that you follow their instructions on how to ensure that an official copy of your grades are receive.
+BSEL will provide hardcopy (or electronic transcripts) to the University of Pittsburgh’s Global Experiences Office.
+Make sure that you follow their instructions on how to ensure that an official copy of your grades are received.
 Hardcopies should be sent the following address: 3959 Fifth Avenue, Pittsburgh, PA 15260, USA.
-Electronic copies should be sent to the designated exchange program manager under “SAO Staff.”
+Electronic copies should be sent to the designated exchange program manager under “Program Staff.”

 Pitt students may utilize the following online resource to understand the grading scale within this host country.